“…one of New York’s most reliably exciting concert series…” New York Music Daily

-Tantsheiser (Dance Parties): Once a month we will present, along with the Center for Traditional Music and Dance, a Tantshoyz – Yiddish dance party, with a renowned Yiddish Dance specialist, and a professional dance band.
-Past dance leaders have included Michael Alpert, Steve Weintraub, Avia Moore, and Deborah Strauss.
-We also will have a Yiddish Dance class every Tuesday, led by Steven Weintraub – the Pied Piper of Yiddish Dance, accompanied often by Christina Crowder on Accordion.
+Tantsheiser (Dance Parties): Once a month or so we present a Tantshoyz – Yiddish dance party, with a Yiddish Dance specialist, and a professional dance band.
+Dance leaders have included Steve Weintraub, Michael Alpert, Zev Feldman, Avia Moore, Deborah Strauss, Eve Jochnowitz and Sarah Myerson.